Festival

 From the Manchester Digital Music Archive, hear stories of 3 incredible women who made history in Manchester’s music scenes: Maria Malibran, Kathleen Moorhouse and Isobel Baillie.

-Through the remarkable work of the Strawberry Recording Studios Archive, 150 analogue tapes have been restored and digitised.
-Three rare recordings—captured in Stockport and deeply connected to Manchester’s musical heritage—will be shared exclusively with us.
+Through the remarkable work of the Strawberry Recording Studios Archive, 150 analogue tapes are waiting to be restored and digitised.
+Three rare recordings that have been restored and captured in Stockport will be shared exclusively with us, revealing a deep connection to Manchester’s musical heritage .

 Keera Kalirai of Forget the Footnote invites you to explore the cultural significance of the iconic Hacienda nightclub, through to the punk explosion of the late 1970s and back to the present day.